Restaurants in Yau Ma Tei

 Tip: Claypot rice stalls midway down the street are the locals' pick; seafood at the south end is tourist priced.

-Mak Man Kee on Parkes Street in Jordan trades until 00:30, the late night Michelin Bib Gourmand wonton noodle counter for diners coming off Temple Street or the Cross Harbour Tunnel.
+Mak Man Kee on Parkes Street in Jordan trades until 00:30, the late night Michelin Bib Gourmand wonton noodle counter for diners coming off Temple Street.

 Try: Shrimp wonton noodle and beef brisket